Q&A: South China Sea dispute

 The Philippines has also been involved in a number of minor skirmishes with Chinese, Vietnamese and Malaysian forces.

 The Philippines has accused China of building up its military presence in the Spratlys.
-In early 2012, the two countries engaged in a maritime stand-off, accusing each other of intrusions in the Scarborough Shoal.
-Chinese and Philippine vessels refused to leave the area for a number of weeks, leading to rhetoric and protests.
+In early 2012, the two countries engaged in a lengthy maritime stand-off, accusing each other of intrusions in the Scarborough Shoal.

 In July 2012 China formally created Sansha city, an administrative body with its headquarters in the Paracels which it says oversees Chinese territory in the South China Sea - including the Paracels and the Spratlys.
 Both Vietnam and the Philippines protested against this move.